decred/dcrd/container/apbf/README.md

 ### Additional Implementation Details

-This implementation deviates from the original paper in at least a couple of important ways:
+This implementation deviates from the original paper in at least the following important ways:

 - It uses Dillinger-Manolis enhanced double hashing instead of the more